cisocrgroup/Resources/ocrtestset/README.md

 example documents (about 100 pages each) to be used with both the profiler and PoCoTo.

-Many thanks to Kay Würzner (Grenzboten), Federico Boschetti (Zonaras) and Jasmin Chebib and Haide Friedrich-Salgado (Hobbes) for providing us with ground truth
+Many thanks to Kay Würzner (Grenzboten), Federico Boschetti (Zonaras) and Jasmin Chebib and Haide Friedrich-Salgado (Hobbes) for providing us with ground truth.

 Each book project folder contains: